-STCW certification and applicability
+3.1 STCW certification and applicability

-The STCW Code lists in sections AI - AVIII the requirements for Certificate of Competence (CoC) and Certificate of Proficiency (CoP) (see chapters 8.1 & 8.2) for seafarers as shown below.
+The STCW Code lists in sections AI-AVIII the requirements for a Certificate of Competence (CoC) and Certificate of Proficiency (CoP) (see chapters 8.1 & 8.2) for seafarers, as shown below.

 These can be considered occupational profiles as they qualify with the minimum mandatory competence for a position on ships.
-As a rule, CoC is a mandatory minimum, and CoP is optional/additional.
-Marked in blue are the mandatory minimum CoCs and the CoPs that have become part of the mandatory minimum (basic GMDSS, medical, lifeboat, and safety training).
+As a rule, CoC is a mandatory minimum, and CoP is optional/additional, required for certain ship types or positions.
+Marked in blue are the mandatory minimum CoCs and the CoPs that have become part of the mandatory minimum competency requirements (basic GMDSS, medical, lifeboat, and safety training).
 Those in white are CoPs or others.
-Note that some CoPs are mandatory minimum for certain ship types, which is not the same as a mandatory minimum.
+Note that some CoPs are mandatory minimums for certain ship types, which is not the same as a mandatory minimum.

-Although STCW regulates most occupational profiles at sea in the form of CoCs, CoPs and recommendations, alongside the Convention are several IMO codes where some are reflected in STCW, and some are not.
+Although STCW regulates most occupational profiles at sea in the form of CoCs, CoPs and recommendations, alongside the Convention there are several IMO codes of which some are reflected in STCW, and some are not.
 The IGF and Polar Codes are separate codes covered in STCW.
 The HSC and IMDG Codes are not covered but still set competence requirements for seafarers.

-Section A Man. min2 ESCO Description
+Section A Man. min ESCO Description

-Chapter 1: Ger neral Pr ovisions
+Chapter 1: General Provisions

 STCW I/1: Definitions and clarifications

 STCW I/2: Certificates and endorsements

 STCW I/3: Principles governing near coastal voyages

 STCW I/4: Control procedures

 STCW I/5: National provisions

 STCW I/6: Training and assessment

 STCW I/7: Communication of information

 STCW I/8: Quality Standards

 STCW I/9: Medical Standards, including Minimum In-service Physical and Eyesight Requirements for Seafarers

-STCW I/10- 16 Certificates and training
+STCW I/10-16 Certificates and training

-Chapter 2: STC CW Coo de for Sta andards Regarding the Master and Deck Department (Certification)
+Chapter 2: STCW Code: for Standards Regarding the Master and Deck Department (Certification)

+STCW II/1: CoC X Officers in Charge of a Navigational Watch on ships of 500 gross tonnage or more

+STCW II/2: CoC X Masters and Chief Mates on ships of 500 gross tonnage or more

+STCW II/3: СоС X Officers in Charge of a Navigational Watch and Masters on ships of less than 500 gross tonnage, engaged on near-coastal voyages

+STCW II/4: CoP Ratings Forming Part of a Navigational Watch

+STCW II/5: CoC X Ratings as Able Seafarer Deck

-2 Mandatory minimum requirement for a position
+Mandatory minimum requirement for a position